inmovation/IMVPullRefreshTable/README.md

 ### Usage
 IMVPullRefreshTable provide a elegant usage.
 Firstly and most exciting, you don't need care about scroll delegate, just init it and do something when request callback, IMVPullRefreshTable will do the rest thing.

 And IMVPullRefreshTable provide page property, that you can use it to request current page data, you don't need care about page value, IMVPullRefreshTable will do page++ when load data, and page=0 when refresh.

 And IMVPullRefreshTable provide a hintView, that you can show hints to user, like error message or empty data message.
-Lastly, you can implement your own refresh anmation by creating a subclass of it, not recommend.

 Enjoy it.
 #### init
 ```objective-c